Pomax/mj/README.md

 This repository is the public-facing side of the https://letsplaymahjong.ca code base.

-Please file any bug reports of feature requests [here](https://github.com/Pomax/mj/issues/new/choose).
+Please file any bug reports or feature requests [here](https://github.com/Pomax/mj/issues/new/choose).